edoburu/django-debugtools/README.rst

         'debugtools.middleware.XViewMiddleware',
     )

-All requests from the internal IP, or made admin user will have a ``X-View`` header which reveals the view code handled the current request.
+All requests from the internal IP, or made by the admin user will have a ``X-View`` header.
+This reveals the view code that handled the current request.